Mrian07/Proyeksi/docs/installation-and-operations/installation/packaged/README.md

 When installing with an existing Apache2, you can take a look at the source of our [installation  templates](https://github.com/pkgr/addon-apache2/tree/master/conf) for guidance on how to set up the integration.

-[Here's an exemplary configuration](./openproject-apache-example.conf) that might work for you.
+[Here's an exemplary configuration](./proyeksiapp-apache-example.conf) that might work for you.

 [For a minimal nginx config, please see this gist](https://gist.github.com/seLain/375d16ccd4542e3727e97a7478187d3a) as as starting point.

 **Please note:** If you reconfigure the ProyeksiApp application and switch to `skip`, you might run into errors with the Apache configuration file, as that will not be automatically remove.
-Please double-check you removed references to the `openproject.conf` if you do reconfigure.
+Please double-check you removed references to the `proyeksiapp.conf` if you do reconfigure.

 ## Step 4: SVN/Git integration server